9th annual Tarawera Ultramarathon. 11 February 2017.

 Sometimes you will need to poo or pee when you are far away from a toilet.
 When that happens, you should step well away from sight (25 metres) and very far from waterways.
 Bury any waste by digging a deep hole with the heel of your shoe.
 Completely bury all waste.

 If you have entered the 62km, you do not have the option to upgrade or downgrade distance on race day.
-87km and 102km runners – you must let the Aid Station volunteers at Tarawera Falls and Titoki respectively know you are continuing on.
+87km and 102km runners – you must let the Aid Station volunteers at Titoki know if you decide to run further/less.
 To be fair, please pay the difference at the finish line (or Sunday morning) if you ran further.
 Comparing the entry form to the results – we’ll easily know who you are.
-If you entered the 100km or 85km and you complete the 85km or 60km instead, your result will not show as a DNF.
+If you entered the 102km and you complete the 87km, your result will not show as a DNF.
 Your results will be your place (and time) for that distance.
 If you drop at any point during the race, you must let the nearest Aid Station or a course marshal know that you have pulled out of the race.

 Any runner who is unable to finish the run must personally inform the nearest Aid Station of their decision to withdraw and make sure their race number is recorded.
 We will use forest radios to try and contact your crew and it is essential your emergency contact person can be reached.
 If you do not have a crew, we will do our best to transport you to where you need to go.
 Usually you won’t have to wait long but there is a chance you may have to wait several hours for a non-emergency lift back to Event HQ.